Blosc/caterva-scipy21/caterva_workshop.md

 In this case, the performance is also similar in the optimized dimension.
 However, there are differences in the non-optimized dimension.

 While Zarr and HDF5 only have to *reorganize* the data in chunks, Caterva has more work to do.
-As we explained, it also have to perform a second *reorganization* of the data because of the blocks repartition.
+As we explained, it also has to perform a second *reorganization* of the data because of the blocks repartition.

 +++ {"slideshow": {"slide_type": "slide"}}